Back to blog

 9. Hand-reach product

-Subject: [product] on surface, hand entering frame
+Subject: [product] on a surface, hand entering frame

-Action: hand reaches and lifts product
+Action: hand reaches and lifts the product

 Context: [surface + lighting]